Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 ---
 title: How to boost the speed of your webpack build?
-description: A story of performance optimization and application of the Pareto principle for a webpack build that has become far too long.
+description: A story of performance optimization and application of the Pareto principle to a webpack build that has become far too long.
 date: 2020-03-01
 hero: ./assets/hunting-webpack-performances/julian-hochgesang-0Y_YNPW5qds-unsplash.jpg
 layout: Post
 ---

-## How did I cut the time to webpack build for my project in half?
+## How did I cut in half my project's webpack build time ?

 Who never complained about the infinite duration of a webpack build on a project ?
 I'm currently working on a big web application coded in React/Redux with server side rendering.